dimitar-seraffimov/practice-coding/README.md

-# Practicing coding problems in Python/Java/Kotlin
+# '75 Leetcode'

 Practicing hackerrank type of questions in Python. <br>
+Need some place to keep myself accountable and track my progress. <br>

+## 'Android-ChessApp'

 Preparing for an Android developer interview, so I will practice & revise with some small Java/Kotlin projects. <br>
-Need some place to keep myself accountable and track my progress. <br>

-## Android ChessApp
+I have(had) a week to prepare.

-For now, I have implemented the fundamentals:
+Developed a small chess app (using Kotlin), I have implemented the fundamentals:
   - basic movement rules for all pieces (straight/diagonal)
   - movement restrictions and identify possible moves for each piece, based on the current game state
   - player turn switching and move validation
   - interactive chessboard UI, with drag-and-drop functionality for piece movement

-Current progress:

 ![UI Progress](Android-DEV-preparation/UI_Progress_11.18.2024.png)

-TODO:
+potential TODO list:
 - logic for detecting check, checkmate, and stalemate
   - detect edge cases (insufficient material, threefold repetition, and fifty-move rule)
 - display elapsed game time